 Gene Annotation files

-To use the software, you need gene annotation files and a Gene Ontology XML file.
+To use the software, you need gene annotation files and a Gene Ontology OBO file.
 As of version 3.0, you can get these from within the software, so we recommend simply running the software and seeing if what you need is already provided.
 XML support was dropped in version 3.2 as the format ermineJ used is no longer supported by the GO consortium.
 If you need to re-run old analyses that use the XML format, download an older version of ermineJ such as 3.1.2 (generic bundle here).

 Additional annotation files can be downloaded from here.
 Copy them somewhere you can find them (e.g. in your ermineJ.data directory).
 It is not necessary to unzip them.
 If you have your own annotations in a format that is not supported, let us know.
 Note that we provide “generic” (gene-based) annotation files for some organisms (those supported by Gemma), keyed by gene symbols, Entrez Gene IDs, or Ensembl Gene IDs; you don’t need to be using a microarray.

 On MS Windows, simply run the installer and follow the instructions.

 On Mac OSX, unpack the .dmg file and drag the resulting “ermineJ” application bundle to your Application directory.

 For other platforms (e.g. Linux), if you don’t want to use Webstart, you should be able to use the “Generic bundle”.
 There is a README file included that gives some instructions.
 The Generic bundle is also appropriate for command-line users of ErmineJ.